Catechism of the Catholic Church: Doctrinal value

 11 This catechism aims at presenting an organic synthesis of the essential and fundamental contents of Catholic doctrine, as regards both faith and morals, in the light of the Second Vatican Council and the whole of the Church's Tradition.
 Its principal sources are the Sacred Scriptures, the Fathers of the Church, the liturgy, and the Church's Magisterium.
 It is intended to serve "as a point of reference for the catechisms or compendia that are composed in the various countries".

 12 This work is intended primarily for those responsible for catechesis: first of all the bishops, as teachers of the faith and pastors of the Church.
 It is offered to them as an instrument in fulfilling their responsibility of teaching the People of God.
 Through the bishops, it is addressed to redactors of catechisms, to priests, and to catechists.
 It will also be useful reading for all other Christian faithful.

 Contents

+Overview

 The Catechism is a source on which to base other Catholic catechisms (e.g., YOUCAT or the Youth Catechism of the Catholic Church) and other expositions of Catholic doctrine.
 As stated in the apostolic constitution Fidei depositum, with which its publication was ordered, it was given so "that it may be a sure and authentic reference text for teaching Catholic doctrine and particularly for preparing local catechisms".

 The Catechism includes 2865 paragraphs, arranged in four principal parts: